sta/websocket-sharp/README.md

 #### Step 2 ####

-Creating a instance of the `WebSocket` class.
+Creating a instance of the `WebSocket` class with the specified WebSocket URL.

 ```cs
 using (var ws = new WebSocket("ws://example.com"))